ComputeCanada/DC-shell_automation/README.md

 Regardless of the method used you will likely find it useful to drag the Terminal application icon to your Dock for easy access in the future.

+While OSX has a terminal the full power is not available by default and so we'll need to bring some of this in to make the most of this workshop.
+To do this:

+1. Open a terminal window.
+2. Type `xcode-select --install` and then press Enter.
+3. From the pop-up window choose "Install"
+4. Wait for the Command Line Tools package download to complete, it’ll be about 130MB and installs fairly quickly depending on your connection speed.
+5. You're done.
+If you'd like to check this then you can type `svn` into the terminal and you should see "Type 'svn help' for usage." as a response rather than a "command not found" error.

 ###Windows
 ---